11 Beautiful Estancias Near Buenos Aires for a Weekend Escape!

 Samuel and Audrey posing with a gaucho and his horse while visiting Estancia El Ombu

-• Choose an estancia based on your interests.
-Many Buenos Aires estancias have a focus whether it be showcasing gaucho culture, horseback riding, or polo lessons.
+The best estancia in Buenos Aires is the one that suits your interests!
+Many Buenos Aires estancias have a focus, whether it be showcasing gaucho culture, horseback riding, or polo lessons.
+Choose one based on what you want to do.
 Meanwhile, if you venture further down to Patagonia, you can find estancias that specialize in fly fishing or game hunting.
+Estancias in Mendoza featuring wine tastings and vineyard visits.
+While estancias in Cordoba are a great introduction to gaucho culture in the sierras.
 So there’s something out there for everyone.

 BOOK YOUR TRIP TO ARGENTINA